- Allergic Living - http://allergicliving.com -

 “It was very disheartening to receive a letter from the Health Minister reaffirming her commitment to this issue only to learn a few days later from the Prime Minister’s Office that an exemption was being considered for the beer industry,” said Laurie Harada, Anaphylaxis Canada’s executive director.

 No kidding.
-We have the cooperation and sign-off of all the foodmakers, liquor makers, cake bakers, you name it – and now the brewers want another delay?
+There was cooperation and sign-off from all the foodmakers, liquor makers, cake bakers, you name it – and now the brewers want another delay?
 The regulations were considered close to expiration date from neglect last winter.
 What will further delay do?
 If a spring election does occur, it will be back to the drawing board.

 How do we lose this guest?
 Where is the foil?
 This party was meant to be a wrap.

 In this community, we depend on clear labels for the basics of eating and drinking.
 We grow weary of being patient.
 We tire of avoiding food upon food in the grocery store because of mystery ingredients like “natural flavours,” “spices” or “hydrolyzed protein” (Is HP soy? wheat? corn? milk?
 Answer: any of the above).
 We just want to know what’s in our food and drink.
 And you know what?
 Even the non-allergic are beginning to demand the same.